digihunch/cloudkube/README.md

 ## Azure Kubernetes Service
 The template needs to run by a service principal with sufficient privilege, such as an owner of a target resource group.

-The following environment variables are expected for Terraform:
-- ARM_SUBSCRIPTION_ID
-- ARM_CLIENT_ID
-- ARM_CLIENT_SECRET
-- ARM_ENVIRONMENT
-- ARM_TENANT_ID

 The terraform code template is stored in the [azure](https://github.com/digihunch/cloudkube/tree/main/azure) directory.
 The template was tested with Terraform executable.
+The cluster created is integrated with Azure AD.
+To access the API server using kubectl, you will need to be a member of the AD Group, whose object ID is specified as parameter.

 Before deployment, run:
 ```sh